Titan Agung: Bhayangkara

+Persela Lamongan (loan)

+In January 2026, Titan Agung joined Persela Lamongan on loan for the remainder of the 2025–26 season.
+He made his debut for the club on 18 January 2026, appearing as a substitute in a 1–1 draw against PSS Sleman.

 International career

 In April 2023, Titan Agung was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
 Titan Agung made his international U22 debut on 14 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.